Microsoft, Sony partner on streaming games, chips and AI

 “For many years, Microsoft has been a key business partner for us, though of course the two companies have also been competing in some areas,” Sony Chief Executive Kenichiro Yoshida said in a statement.
 “I believe that our joint development of future cloud solutions will contribute greatly to the advancement of interactive content.”

+Sony’s deal with Microsoft comes at a time when the Japanese firm’s gaming business is losing some steam as its PlayStation 4 (PS4) console nears the end of its life.

+Analysts widely expect Sony to launch a next-generation console in 2020 to replace the five-year old PS4, but for this year at least Sony has flagged a drop in profit.

-The deal bolsters Microsoft’s Azure cloud computing business, which helped push the Redmond, Washington-based company’s market value past $1 trillion last month.
-It also helps Microsoft counter cloud market leader Amazon.com Inc’s Amazon Web Services.
+For Microsoft, the deal bolsters its Azure cloud computing business, which helped push its market value past $1 trillion last month.
+It also helps the Redmond, Washington-based company counter cloud-market leader Amazon.com Inc’s Amazon Web Services.

 Amazon has also jumped into the gaming market, offering game makers new technology tools, and with its nearly $1 billion acquisition of Twitch, a major destination for gamers to watch other players competing in the e-sports market.

-Japan’s Sony is also a major supplier of camera chips for smart phones and other devices.
-Sony and Microsoft said they will potentially develop new image sensor chips that use Microsoft’s artificial intelligence technology for business customers.
+Japan’s Sony is also a major supplier of camera chips for smartphones and other devices.

+Sony and Microsoft said they will potentially develop new image sensor chips that use Microsoft’s artificial intelligence (AI) technology for business customers.
 The two companies did not specify how the chips would be used.

 Intelligent cameras are currently being used in applications such as spotting defective items coming off manufacturing lines with greater accuracy than human inspectors.